Main content

 Hot or cold?

-To set up for hot smoking
+Set up for hot smoking

-To set up for cold smoking
+Set up for cold smoking

 Chips or chunks?

-You'll achieve different results depending on whether you use chips or chunks, which variety of these you go for, how many you put in and when you add them.
-Fear not.
-The results are likely to be delicious whatever you do but it's worth experimenting to discover your preferences so that can start tailoring your smoke to your food.
+You’ll achieve different results depending on whether you use chips or chunks, which variety of these you go for, how many you put in and when you add them.

 JAcob's ladder